AndriiChornii/checklist/README.md

 ![Screenshot 1](https://github.com/AndriiChornii/checklist/blob/main/assets/Checklist1.png)

 ## Expanded checklist
-Since testing is context-dependent, there are times when it is appropriate to use extended checklists, as in this case.
+Since testing is context-dependent, there are situations when it is appropriate to use extended checklists, as in this case.
 ![Screenshot 1](https://github.com/AndriiChornii/checklist/blob/main/assets/Checklist_expanded.png)

 ## e2e tests